 Regardless of class length, I encourage people who attend my classes to stretch at home in conjunction with other activities, and to cultivate their own home practices.
 I delight in stories of class attendees incorporating what they learn from me at home.
 I’m not concerned about becoming obsolete, though, because people are drawn to community and camaraderie.
 Not all who attend live, group yoga classes are interested in establishing a home routine.
 It’s not a requirement.
 Life is meant to be sustainable.
 Besides, you have more access to instruction and attention from a yoga teacher during live classes, which is why I’m not concerned about online boutique studios popping up either.
 Yoga classes aren’t going extinct.

 That said, I’ve discovered that I’m not a yoga teacher who can lead advanced, acrobatic classes; I haven’t reached that level (krama) in my own practice.
-I can, however, assist those whose practices lean in that direction, and I can help those wanting to advance their practices build strong foundations.
+I can, however, assist those whose practices lean in that direction, and I can help those wanting to advance their practices to build strong foundations.
 I consider myself a bridge between beginner and intermediate asana, my own asana practice falling in the categories of advanced beginner to early intermediate.
 I see it as my job to know what’s out there and to understand what other teachers are teaching.

 Nevertheless, it took me eight years of teaching to realize that I’m not interested in being a Jill of all styles or techniques.
 I practice and teach an anti-inflammatory yet athletic style of core-focused, classical yoga.
 On the one end of my background, you’ll find my teaching rooted in a therapeutic approach; at the other end of the polarity you’ll find Bikram influencing me; while walking the middle path you’ll find me merging with the cosmic pulse of Vinyasa.

-When we’re successfully able to adjust to a low (or even flat) taxation system, we could leave the going rate for yoga classes where they’ve been for at least a decade ($50/class).
+When we’re successfully able to adjust to a low (or even flat) taxation system, we could leave the going rate for yoga classes where they’ve been for over a decade ($50/class).
 Then yoga teachers wouldn’t require raises necessarily, but if studios did well and weren’t being raped in taxes and overhead, teachers could plausibly rely on Christmas bonuses at the end of each year, which would be amazing, and would vary depending on each studio’s success.

 Otherwise teachers, own your styles!
 Don’t be afraid to refer clients out, and don’t let the competition fool you into conforming.
 If you don’t have your own style, don’t pretend you do.
 Perhaps your personality alone is your winning contribution, yet you follow in the footsteps of others.
 For other yoga teachers, it will be their mechanical knowledge of the body where they shine their boots.
 They know nothing of roots, evolution or subtle energy, but they understand body mechanics and perhaps even physiology—the personal trainers of yoga teachers, typically a transferable role; not the only course, but a viable pathway for those not interested in understanding eternity and the universe.